fparpas/Developing-Agentic-AI-Apps-Hackathon/Student/Challenge-09-csharp.md

 API keys are a simple and effective method for authenticating clients to your MCP server.
 They provide:

-- **Client Identification**: Each client gets a unique key to identify requests
+- **Client identification**: Each client receives a unique key used to identify requests.
-- **Access Control**: Keys can be revoked or have different permission levels
+- **Access control**: Keys can be revoked or assigned distinct permission levels.
-- **Usage Tracking**: Monitor which clients are making requests
+- **Usage tracking**: Monitor which clients initiate requests.
-- **Rate Limiting**: Control request frequency per client
+- **Rate limiting**: Control request frequency per client.

 ### MCP Security Considerations
 When securing MCP servers, consider:

-- **Transport Security**: Use HTTPS for encrypted communication
+- **Transport security**: Use HTTPS for encrypted communication.
-- **Authentication**: Verify client identity before processing requests
+- **Authentication**: Verify client identity before processing requests.
-- **Authorization**: Control which tools/resources clients can access
+- **Authorization**: Control which tools/resources clients can access.
-- **Input Validation**: Sanitize all inputs to prevent injection attacks
+- **Input validation**: Sanitize all inputs to prevent injection attacks.
-- **Audit Logging**: Track all requests for security monitoring
+- **Audit logging**: Track requests for security monitoring.
-- **Rate Limiting**: Prevent abuse and DoS attacks
+- **Rate limiting**: Prevent abuse and denial‑of‑service (DoS) attacks.

-#### MCP Server Authorization (High Level)
+#### MCP Server Authorization (High‑Level Overview)

 The Model Context Protocol includes an authorization model aligned with OAuth concepts for HTTP transports.
 This challenge deliberately starts simpler (static API key) so you can focus on the mechanics of securing endpoints.
 Your handler, routing, and middleware ordering should make it trivial to swap in a standards‑compliant token validator later.
 See the specs: [MCP Authorization Standards Compliance](https://modelcontextprotocol.io/specification/2025-06-18/basic/authorization#standards-compliance).

 ## Description

-In this challenge, you will upgrade your existing Weather MCP Server to enable secure remote access using API key authentication.
-You will deploy the server to a remote cloud environment and implement proper security measures to protect it.
+In this challenge, you will upgrade the existing Weather MCP server so it requires an API key for every MCP request and supports secure remote access over HTTP.

-You will upgrade your existing (previous challenge) Weather MCP Server to require an API key for every MCP request.
 The work includes:

-1. Converting (or confirming) the server is exposed via HTTP (remote capable) and not only local process transport.
+1. Confirming the server is exposed via HTTP (remote‑capable) and not only local process transport.
 2. Adding a custom authentication handler that validates an API key from a header.
-3. Registering the authentication + authorization middleware in the correct ASP.NET Core order.
+3. Registering the authentication and authorization middleware in the correct ASP.NET Core order.
 4. Requiring authorization for the MCP endpoint route.
-5. Updating your MCP client to send the header.
+5. Updating your MCP client to send the API key header.

 > ℹ️ While API keys are a simple way to secure your server, it is generally more secure to authenticate clients using an identity provider such as Microsoft Entra ID (formerly Azure AD) with OAuth 2.0 or OpenID Connect flows.
-These modern authentication methods provide stronger security, support for user and application identities, token expiration, and advanced access controls.
+These modern methods provide stronger security, user and application identities, token expiration, and advanced access controls.
 For production scenarios, consider integrating with an identity provider instead of relying solely on API keys.
-Refer to the solution in the coaches directory for an example of implementing OAuth 2.0 authentication with Entra ID.
+Refer to the solution in the `Coach/` directory for an example of implementing OAuth 2.0 authentication with Entra ID.

-### Task 1: Convert MCP Server to remote MCP Server
+### Task 1: Convert MCP Server to Remote MCP Server

-Ensure that your MCP server is converted into remote MCP server that can handle HTTP requests:
+Ensure that your MCP server runs remotely over HTTP and can handle incoming requests.

 ### Task 2: Implement API Key Authentication Handler